shopware5/devdocs/source/designers-guide/managing-third-party-dependencies-with-bower/index.md

 ## Bower configuration

-The main configuration of Bower is handled inside a `.bowerrc` file that has to be located in the root of the theme, the same level as the `node_modules` folder.
+The main configuration of Bower is handled inside a `.bowerrc` file that has to be located in the root of the theme, the same level as the `node_modules` directory.
 The `.bowerrc` file can contain settings for timeouts, proxies and custom shorthand resolvers, but the most popular settings is the `directory` option which specifies the output path of the installed packages.
 The default directory is `bower_components`.

-**Important:** We recommend using the `frontend/_public/vendor/` folder as the default installation directory for Bower components, as the `_public` folder is the intended directory for theme assets.
+**Important:** We recommend using the `frontend/_public/vendor/` directory as the default installation directory for Bower components, as the `_public` directory is the intended directory for theme assets.

 ```json
 {